How to Winterize Your RV Camper: 12 Simple Steps [by RVers]

 Instructions:

-• Connect your air compressor to the city water inlet.
+- Connect your air compressor to the city water inlet using a blow-out plug.

 Warning: High air pressure can damage your RV’s water system.
 Keep it around 40psi.

-Upgrade Option: If you’re looking for an easier experience, consider upgrading to this RV Winterizing Blow-out Adapter with Shut-Off Valve.
+Upgrade Option: If you’re looking for an easier experience, consider using a water heater bypass kit along with RV Winterizing Blow-out Adapter with Shut-Off Valve.
 It lets you winterize your RV solo!

 Use Amazon to Check the Latest price on the RV Winterizing Blow-Out Adapter.